 The term "feng shui" literally translates as "wind-water".
 The ancient Chinese believed that qualities represented by wind operate to disperse "chi", or life-force energies.
 The qualities represented by water act to collect and focus life-force, or "chi".

 The term feng shui therefore does not literally refer to wind and water, but to the forces of the Universe that possess these properties.

-The International Feng Shui Guild describes the practice of feng shui as "a system of philosophy, a practice and art that has been used for thousands of years as a method of creating balance between people and their environments."
+The practice of Feng Shui is a system of philosophy, a practice and art that has been used for thousands of years as a method of creating balance between people and their environments

 Many people do not know how their home aligns with the magnetic fields of the earth, or why it matters